darshan-serpent/operating-unit/purchase_request_operating_unit/README.rst

 * The user’s default Operating Unit (OU) is proposed at the time of creating the Purchase Request.

-* Security rules are defined to ensure that users can only see the Purcahse Request of that Operating Units in which they are allowed access to.
+* Security rules are defined to ensure that users can only see the Purchase Request of that Operating Units in which they are allowed access to.

 Installation